 - white or wholemeal bread for multigrain breads, pita bread, or genuine sourdough bread

-- processed breakfast cereals such as Rice Bubbles® or Corn Flakes® for unrefined breakfast cereals such as traditional (not instant) porridge, or cereals with low GI, such as All Bran®, Guardian®, Special K® or Sustain®
+- processed breakfast cereals like Rice Bubbles® or Corn Flakes® for unrefined breakfast cereals like traditional (not instant) porridge, or cereals with low GI like Weet-Bix® or All Bran®

 - plain biscuits and crackers for biscuits made with dried fruit and wholegrains

 - cakes and muffins for cakes and muffins made with fruit, oats and wholegrains